mitranim/fpx/docs/templates/index.md

 }

 someFunction({one: 10})
-// Error: Expected {"one":10} to satisfy test isFunction
+// Error: expected {"one":10} to satisfy test isFunction
 ```

 So much better!
 Easy to type with editor autocompletion, produces good error messages, and minifies really well.
 In a minified build, the function name will be mangled, which is good for bundle size.
 The mangled name is a non-issue with a source map, which you need for debugging anyway.